Monday, May 31, 2010

 Monday, May 24, 2010

-The following observation about Swiss society of the 1860s comes from the letters of English historian Edward Augustus Freeman (1823-1892).
-It comes from The life and letters of Edward A. Freeman, D.C.L., LL.
+The following observation on Swiss society of the 1860s comes from the The life and letters of Edward A. Freeman, D.C.L., LL.
 D. By William Richard Wood Stephens.
-Freemen mentions both Albert de Büren and his son Henri de Büren in this letter.
-Freeman three years earlier spent the night at Vaumarcus at the invitation of Albert and it is unclear if they met again or he is referencing their previous encounter.
+Freeman was an English historian Edward Augustus Freeman (1823-1892) who traveled extensively throughout Europe.
+During a voyage to Switzerland Freemen mentions both Albert de Büren and his son Henri de Büren in one of his letters.
+Freeman three years earlier spent the night at Vaumarcus on the invitation of Albert and it is unclear if they met again or he is referencing their previous encounter.
 From his letter is appears that Albert would have liked to turn back the clock on social reform, like many other Swiss aristocrats for that matter.

 Edward Augustus Freeman (1823-1892)